-The first requirement is fulfilled by the F5 router plug-in pod once it is launched.
-The second requirement is also fulfilled by the F5 plug-in pod, but it is an ongoing process.
+The first requirement is fulfilled by the F5 controller pod once it is launched.
+The second requirement is also fulfilled by the F5 controller pod, but it is an ongoing process.
 For each new node that is added to the cluster, the controller pod creates an entry in the VxLAN device's VTEP FDB.
 The controller pod needs access to the nodes resource in the cluster, which you can accomplish by giving the service account appropriate privileges.
 Use the following command:

-\$ oc adm policy add-cluster-role-to-user system:sdn-reader system:serviceaccount:default:router
+$\$ \ \text{oc adm policy add-cluster-role-to-user system:sdn-reader system:service account: default:router}$